 Simple Printmaking is published by Mitchell Beazley.
 RRP £16.99.
 It's available from Amazon UK, The Book Depository and many other bookshops.
 A paperback edition published by Stackpole Books is available from Amazon USA & The Book Depository.

-[Disclaimer: I was sent a free review copy of this book.
-The Amazon & Book Depository links in this post are affiliate links].
+Please note: I was sent a free review copy of this book.
+The Amazon & Book Depository links in this post are affiliate links.